AlgoNetwork/CreateYourOwnSafeMoon/README.md

-# Create Your Own SafeMoon
+# Create Your Own SafeMoon on Binance
 <br>

 <br>